 The BCWMC will review proposed streambank stabilization projects and streambed degradation control structures to evaluate the need for the work, the adequacy of design, unique or special site conditions, energy dissipation, the potential for adverse effects, contributing factors, preservation of natural processes, and aesthetics.

 The BCWMC does not specifically review buffers for proposed projects but requires that cities maintain and enforce wetland and streambank buffer requirements at least as stringent as the BCWMC requirements laid out in Appendix B. Specific wetland and stream buffer requirements and submittal information should be coordinated with the city in which the project is located.
-BCWMC Buffer Requirements are included in Appendix B.
+BCWMC buffer requirements are described in Appendix B.

 Water Resources